 How to View and Delete Notification Prompt In Compliance Planet Anti Money Laundering/Core Banking Finance Software

-This feature houses notifications generated by the Compliance planet software when a report is processed successfully.
-These notifications are also sent to the mail of the user.
+This feature houses notifications generated by the Compliance Planet software when a report is processed successfully.
+These notifications are also sent to the user’s email.

 This section provides a guide on how to perform operations pertaining to notifications on the Compliance Planet software, with step-by-step instructions and pictures.